 If you would like a drink refill or more food, please put raise your hand and we can get it for you, so as not to alert your partner of who you are.”

-I set the timer for the first 15 minutes and the room immediately filled with the sound of fingers clacking on keyboards.
-As the participants chatted, I looked around at their faces: many of them with brows furrowed in concentration and many of them smiling.
+We set the timer for the first 15 minutes and the room immediately filled with the sound of fingers clacking on keyboards.
+As the participants chatted, we looked around at their faces: many of them with brows furrowed in concentration and many of them smiling.

 Did anyone fall truly, madly, deeply in love after their 55 minute conversation?

 But 81% of the participants did exchange contact information at the end of the conversation period–and when asked to rate the likelihood that they would contact their partner after the study, 47% answered very likely.